kaka-ruto/node-cicd-kubernetes/README.md

 Cloud services required:

-- Kubernetes Cluster (recommended 3 nodes) called `semaphore-demo-cicd-kubernetes`
+- Kubernetes Cluster (recommended 3 nodes) called `node-cicd-kubernetes`
 - PostgreSQL Database in the same region and VPC as the cluster.

 Open the relevant pipeline files at `.semaphore` and fill in the environment variables for the blocks.
 Uncomment the desired promotion on `.semaphore/semaphore.yml`.

 ### Create Secrets